LaudateCorpus1/failplan2020/trains.md

 ## Morning peak on the Peterborough line

  - The 0604 from SNO (0542 from PBO, 0556 from HUN, 0614 from BIW) seems to run fairly reliably, sometimes with extra stops.
 It's busy but not completely overcrowded.
- - The 0628 from SNO is never advertised in advance, but seems to run most/all days.
-As a result it's also fairly empty.
+ - The 0628 from SNO is never advertised in advance, but seemed to run most/all days from 4th-15th June.
+As a result it was also fairly empty.
+I don't think it ran on Monday 18th June though.
- - The 0659 from SNO is very busy.
+ - The 0659 from SNO is (reportedly) very busy.

 ## Evening peak on the Peterborough line

+ - The 1736 from KGX to PBO runs fairly reliably, with extra stops.
+It's very busy.
  - The 1806 from KGX to PBO is never advertised the day before, but apparently they try to put it back in every day.
+It didn't run on the 18th.
  - The 1836 from KGX to PBO seems to run fairly reliably, with extra stops making it into a slow service (Finsbury Park, Stevenage, Hitchin, then all stops to Peterborough).